 There are many other artists that are also talented that were not included here, but thanks to YouTube and other social media, you can easily discover their music.

-Have you grown up listening to Makossa?
+Did you grow up listening to Makossa?
 Have you heard about this music before?
-Please comment and share below to spread the traveler butterfly love!
-And for more guides like this, don't forget to subscribe
+Please comment and share below to spread the Traveler butterfly love!
+And for more posts like this, don't forget to subscribe.